echiner/GFTMasterBigDataUPV/exercise2_data_processing/README.md

 * zookeeper
 * broker

+And the following are optional:

+* nifi (if you want to test end to end)
+* control-center (if you want to see the topic messages)

 ### Setup

-First of all, make sure the following services are up and running:

-* nifi
-* zookeeper
-* broker
-* control-center

-If they are not running, check the previous exercises to understand how to run them.

 Start your IDE (ideally IntelliJ) and import the code under `spark`.